Home > Analyses > Financial Services > The PNC Financial Services Group, Inc.

 Financial Performance & Fundamental Metrics

-This section analyzes The PNC Financial Services Group, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its financial health and shareholder value.
+I will analyze The PNC Financial Services Group, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its fundamental strength.

 Income Statement

-The table below presents The PNC Financial Services Group, Inc.’s key income statement figures for the fiscal years 2021 through 2025, reported in USD.
+The table below summarizes The PNC Financial Services Group, Inc.’s key income statement items for fiscal years 2021 through 2025, reported in USD.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |